javapraveenk/learnGit/README.md

 # learnGit
-changes in develop branchchanges in confilciting stage with develop branch  .. conflicting
+changes in confilciting stage with develop branch  .. conflicting